-\ Additional volume may be required if a test fails or if there is a safety lab that needs to be repeated.
+Additional volume may be required if a test fails or if there is a safety lab that needs to be repeated.
+For participants randomized to imatinib (or matching placebo), additional monitoring labs will be performed in weeks 1, 2, 3, and 6 (described above in "Treatment Visits" section).

-Study Title:PrecISE: Precision Interventions for Severe and/or Exacerbation-Prone Asthma NetworkVersion Date:6/30/2021Version:3.2
+Study Title:PrecISE: Precision Interventions for Severe and/or Exacerbation-Prone Asthma NetworkVersion Date:04/08/2022Version:4.1